The Kitchen Party

 For future I intend to purchase a separate audio recording set that I can use for the master audio.
 Of course I need to show more self-control with my own enjoyment!
 But a separate audio set will prevent my chuckles coming through if I fail and also give me greater sound quality throughout.
 Additionally, I have created a last minute checklist for myself in terms of ideal video settings, as my automatic thoughts are for photography and there is a difference in shooting.
 Definitely a rookie learning experience that hindered the final polished version I was hoping to produce.
 Finally, I do actually have a Neewer camera stabilizer, which I bought with me.
 Why I didn’t make use of it, I can’t tell you!
 But I will next time!

 Editing in Photoshop can be a challenge as each time the .PSD is saved the video timeline is compressed and any .jpeg image display times, shorten.
 Also if you configure the timeline and amend earlier bits of video, by removing and inserting new video frames, it knocks the rest of your amendments out of sync – even if the replacement frame is the exact same size.
 This makes it quite frustrating especially when your working with large files with lots of cross fading or synchronised audio.
 My recommendation is to be very certain with your introductory story telling and try and avoid having to redo it.
 Right first time attitude.
 Another vital lesson.

 All in all however the bridal shower was a fantastic night and hopefully the video is a good documentary of the evening and captures this special and creative event well.
 I look forward to shooting more of these!
 Use my contact list if you wish to enquire on something similar for your event.
 Feel free to leave a comment below.

-More information on Bridal Showers, Kitchen Tea or Kitchen Parties can be found here.
+More information on Bridal Showers, can be found by googling Kitchen Tea or Kitchen Parties.